 MPRI, Typage

 Didier Rémy (With course material from François Pottier)

-November 26, 2013
+November 20, 2014

 Plan of the course

 Introduction

-Simply-typed $\lambda\text{-calculus}$
+Simply-typed $\lambda$ -calculus

 Polymorphism and System F

 Type reconstruction

 Existential types

 Existential types

+Introduction Towards typed closure conversion Existential types Typed closure conversion

+Contents

+• Introduction

+- Towards typed closure conversion

+- Existential types

+- Implicitly-type existential types passing

+- Iso-existential types

+- Typed closure conversion

+- Environment passing

+- Closure passing

 Type-preserving compilation

 Compilation is type-preserving when each intermediate language is explicitly typed, and each compilation phase transforms a typed program into a typed program in the next intermediate language.

 Why preserve types during compilation?

 - it can help debug the compiler;

 - types can be used to drive optimizations;

 - types can be used to produce proof-carrying code;

 - proving that types are preserved can be the first step towards proving that the semantics is preserved [Chlipala, 2007].

-4 78
+5 79

 Type-preserving compilation

 Type-preserving compilation exhibits an encoding of programming constructs into programming languages with usually richer type systems.

 The encoding may sometimes be used directly as a programming idiom in the source language.

 For example: